 Scenes of the rugged trek by costars Michael York and Jenny Agutter from the city to the ruins of Washington, D.C., were filmed at the Fox movie ranch in Malibu.

 Michael York became the first film star in history to perform in a hologram when he journeyed to the Multiplex Company laboratories in San Francisco for this unique pre-production filming.
 In the adventure drama, Michael York’s brain is fragmented into six separate images during a police interrogation.
 The holographic marvels, which produce human images in action and color that float in midair, have York performing in seven different roles at the same time; each facsimile acts independently of the other.
 York will be seen as a solid image and as the half-dozen ectoplasmic heads surrounding him, each answering individual questions.

 This revolutionary screen technique being introduced in Logan's Run could well be the forerunner of the movies and TV entertainment of the future.

 In addition, Chris Outwater, one of America’s leading scientists in the field of holograms and co-author of a definitive textbook on the subject, was hired by producer Saul David as a consultant on the laser beam holography and to produce unusual light and image techniques that were incorporated in the futuristic decor of the 23rd century story.
 Laser photography is an important part of Logan's Run special effects.

-For more, check out this companion stories from the same 1976 issue of AC: Photographing Logan’s Run With Ernest Laszlo, ASC and Logan’s Run: Magic For The 23rd Century by visual effects supervisor L.B.
+For more detail, here’s our companion stories from the same 1976 issue of AC: Photographing Logan’s Run With Ernest Laszlo, ASC and Logan’s Run: Magic For The 23rd Century by visual effects supervisor L.B.
 Abbott, ASC.